 Stories help us narrow the gap between inspiration and creative action.
 They open new possibilities for our daily work.

-Creating Meaningful Work, my book in progress, is a story about seven individuals finding ways to integrate work, education, and life purpose.
+My book is a story about seven individuals finding ways to integrate work, education, and life purpose.
 They are activists, artists, and entrepreneurs working in Brazil, Zimbabwe, India, Norway, France, and the USA.
 Some are following a dream.
 Others learned from the shock of life experience.
 And still others began their work very early in life.
+All of them are leaders, reimagining the way we think about education and work.

 Do you have a story about meaningful work to share?
-Join the conversation on our blog.
+Please join the conversation on our blog.

 PATHS THAT INSPIRE

-Founder and President of YES, Poonam Ahluwalia, engages youth leaders in 55 countries to solve education and work challenges.
+Founder and President of YES, Poonam Ahluwalia, developed networks in 55 countries to engage youth leaders and government officials to solve education and work challenges.
+Now Ahluwalia is launching YouthTrade, a youth entrepreneurial movement, and her first distribution partner is Whole Foods.

 Entrepreneur Gunter Pauli uses the knowledge of ecosystems for sustainable work for female heads of households in Zimbabwe.